 In addition to establishing financial discipline and regular reporting mechanisms, CFO partners help you address broader business issues affecting liquidity.
 Pricing, product strategy, fundraising, and revenue models, all play a vital role in liquidity management.

-According to Crunchbase, the lack of liquidity is the second most common reason startups fail.
-29 percent of all startups fail due to cash mismanagement.
-In order to steer clear from the dreaded death valley curve, you need experienced financial leadership to guide spending decisions and begin generating revenues.
+In our experience, to Crunchbase, the lack of liquidity is the second most common reason startups fail.
+38% of all startups fail due to cash mismanagement.
+In order to steer clear from the dreaded death valley curve, you need to have experienced financial leadership to guide spending decisions and begin generating revenues.

 Unfortunately, WeWork is not an outlier in the startup space.
 Major Indian startups and small businesses have been struggling with profitability and cash flow concerns over the past year as consumption declines.